microsoft/AirSim/docs/coding_guidelines.md

 # Modern C++ Coding Guidelines

 We are using Modern C++11.
-Smart pointers, Lamdas, and C++11 multithreading primitives are your friend.
+Smart pointers, Lambdas, and C++11 multithreading primitives are your friend.

 ## Quick Note